YMahabeer/Ymahabeer/README.md

 ## 👨‍💻 IT Labs
 + [ACTIVE DIRECTORY - HOME LAB - PART 1](https://github.com/YMahabeer/ACTIVE-DIRECTORY---HOME-LAB-PART-1) / [ACTIVE DIRECTORY - HOME LAB - PART 2](https://github.com/YMahabeer/ACTIVE-DIRECTORY---HOME-LAB-PART-2)
   - Used VirtualBox to create a virtual network consisting of one domain controller (Server 2019) and two client machines (Windows 10).
   - Configured NAT/RAS, and DHCP on the domain controller server to allow clients on the private internal network to access the internet securely.
   - Installed and configured Active Directory on the domain controller to manage users.
+  - Created PowerShell script to import 100 randomly generated users into active directory.
   -	Structured Organizational Units to reflect typical corporate structure.
   -	Configured common group policy tasks such as mapping network drives, pre-installing required software onto machines, and enforcing custom wallpaper for each department.
   -	Simulated common tasks such as creating and disabling users, resetting passwords, and making group policy changes.
-  - Simulated remotely logging into client machines using RDP and Remote Assistance to help with troubleshooting their system.

 * [TICKETING SYSTEM - HOME LAB](https://github.com/YMahabeer/TICKETING-SYSTEM---HOME-LAB)
   -	Configured Spiceworks helpdesk ticketing system.